mexfoo/mononoke-go/README.md

   dialect: sqlite3 # possible values sqlite3, mysql, sqlserver, postgres
   connection: data/mononoke.db # or DSN for the dialect
   defaultsalt: 2010 # salt for password hashing
+  runpasswordmigration: false # if you have existing users with an md5 password

 defaultuser:
   name: test # the username of the default user